top of page

 While Title IX legislation was enacted more than 50 years ago, we still see lower participation in sports, including high school cross country and track & field, for girls than for boys.
 This TWR Athletics Club summer program seeks to make progress toward fulfilling the promise of the Title IX legislation by creating an opportunity for girls and young women in grades 6 through 10 in Howard County to explore how high school running can help them get more out of life through a combination of training and education.

-Thank you for your interest.
-The 2025 Running Project IX program has reached capacity.
-If you would like to be placed on a waitlist for the program, please contact Coach Griffiths at coachgriffiths@twrdragons.com.
+If you would like more information on the program, please contact Coach Griffiths at coachgriffiths@twrdragons.com.

-This program will focus on both running and education.
-Instruction in the running disciplines offered in high school – middle- and long-distance running, as well as sprints -- will come from a female-led RRCA- and USATF-certified coaching staff.
+TWR's Project IX program focuses on both running and education.
+Instruction in the running disciplines offered in high school – middle- and long-distance running, as well as sprints – will come from a female-led RRCA- and USATF-certified coaching staff.
 Running Project IX will also offer educational lessons about health & nutrition issues for the female athlete from a board-certified pediatrician.
 Additionally, participants will study the history of Title IX legislation and of girls' participation in sports.

 Alyssa_edited.jpg